kendlee/ng-webpack-starter/README.md

 # AngularJS Webpack Starter Kit

-This starer kit is preconfigured with:
+This starter kit is preconfigured with:

 1. AngularJS
 2. Express server (with browserSync)